Shallen-99/flash-cards-app/README.md

 I build applications and mini projects tied to my various interests.
 I look for creative solutions to real world problems and think of technical ways to address them.
 While no application is ever perfect I find joy in the process and all my final products!

 ## Works Cited:

+## Reflection Questions
+* AI significantly sped up the development process by quickly generating the initial layout for the flashcards interface (sidebar, deck list, study view).
+* I was having an issue with exiting out of the modal so I had to search through and edit the event listener so it would "listen" correctly
+* I had to refactot the logic for retriving the cards
+* I added aria labels to the modal
+* Instead of using broad outputs I tried to be as precise as possible